KTC96/project-one/testing/TESTING.md

 * Quiz page:

-    * When I fill out the quiz and click submit, I am taken to a sumbission page thanking the user for entering the draw.
-They can then nagivate back to any other page using the nav bar.
+    * When I fill out the quiz and click submit, I am taken to a submission page thanking the user for entering the draw.
+They can then navigate back to any other page using the nav bar.

 ## Bugs and issues